aurmich/module_geo_fila3/docs_project/archive/testing-error-resolution-guide.md

 ## Overview

-This guide documents critical testing patterns and error resolution strategies identified during the SaluteMo module testing improvements.
+This guide documents critical testing patterns and error resolution strategies identified during the example module testing improvements.
 These patterns apply across all modules in the SaluteOra project.

 ## Critical Testing Errors and Solutions